Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 For the first time in my life, I forced myself to take a Sabbath.
 While I generally do a little work in the morning, Sunday is my guilt-free day to be unproductive.
 I permit myself to be unproductive, nap in my hammock, and recharge guilt-free.

-Since I know myself to be hard-working and productive, I prioritize one to two larger adventures as well as two or three mico-adventures, around the country each year.
+Since I know myself to be hard-working and productive, I prioritize one to two larger adventures as well as two or three micro-adventures around the country each year.
+Sustainable jungle living in Belize requires both work and recovery.

 Nothing here is easy, and virtually nothing goes as planned.
 Over time, this will wear on a person.
-I think, in a similar way to how a prolonged winter can affect a person’s mental health, mood, and personality.
-The wet season can be equally as tough with all the rain, mud, and flooding.
+I think that, in a similar way to how a prolonged winter can affect a person’s mental health, mood, and personality.
+The rainy season can be equally as tough with all the rain, mud, and flooding.
 For me, the mud is the worst.

 Part of every Sunday is spent in this hammock